-Last year, the federal government assessed the impact of the 2020 pension plan e-delivery rule and concluded that it was unlikely to harm vulnerable populations without internet access.
+Assessing the impact of the 2020 pension plan e-delivery rule, the federal government concluded that it was unlikely to harm vulnerable populations without internet access."

-- The regulation only allows default e-delivery to employees that actually have internet access. - Employees must have either provided the employer with an email or web-based mobile number. - If an email or mobile number becomes invalid, the plan admin cannot send e-disclosures till the problem is fixed. - Individuals who prefer to receive paper disclosures can request them and opt out of e-delivery entirely, at any time, and free of charge.
+- The regulation only allows default e-delivery to employees that actually have internet access. - Employees must have either provided the employer with an email or web-based mobile number. - If an email or mobile number becomes invalid, the plan admin cannot send e-disclosures till the problem is fixed. - Individuals who prefer paper disclosures can request to receive them at any time, and free of charge.